By Joni Lindquist

 - What do you want to HAVE?
 The beginning of the year is a great time to think about those tangible or intangible things you’d like to have.
 You may be a looking for a heightened level of respect from colleagues, or perhaps some type of professional or civic recognition.
 It could be that your wants are more rooted in achieving some level of financial reward.
 We all have things we want to acquire or achieve.
 Take a good look at this list and ferret out what you really want to work toward and what can be removed.

 Bottom line?
 Look at your New Year’s resolutions through the lens of what you want to be, do and have then settle on the things that are most important to you.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – email@example.com, (913) 345-1881.
+For help building your career and financial plans, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881..